IgorSzyporyn/env-overlay/README.md

 # env-overlay

-Easily see what environment you are viewing your application in via a small overlay - comes with built-in visual, but can easily be overridden and customized either via CSS or options in your code.
+Easily see what environment you are viewing your application in via a small overlay.

-Lightweight, easy to use and easy to override or customize.
+Lightweight, easy to use and easy to customize.

-- Has built in visuals for "local", "development", "staging" & "demo"
+- Comes with built-in visual, but can easily be customized via options.
-- Calculates a background and text color for other environment names
+- Calculates visuals for other environment names than the built-in - if none are provided via options

-- Lets user override via options in code, or CSS outside
+**Examples of defaults**
 ![Local Environment](/images/local.png) ![Development Environment](/images/development.png) ![Staging Environment](/images/staging.png) ![Demo Environment](/images/demo.png) ![Other Environment](/images/other.png)

 ### Installation